• Skip to primary navigation

 How to Use iCloud Drive on Windows Computer

-If you use iPhone and prefer using Windows computer for computing needs, you can find below the steps to Setup and Use iCloud Drive on your Windows 10/11 computer.
+If you are using Windows computer for all your computing needs and iPhone as a mobile device, you might be interested in knowing the steps to setup and use iCloud Drive on a Windows computer.

 Use iCloud Drive on Windows Computer

-All that is required to Use iCloud Drive on a Windows computer is to download iCloud for Windows Application on the computer and sign-in to iCloud using your Apple ID.
+All that is required to setup and use iCloud Drive on a Windows computer is to download & Install iCloud for Windows Application on the computer and sign-in to iCloud using your Apple ID.

-Once you Sign-in, you will see the option to enable Apple’s iCloud Drive service and also the option to Apple’s other iCloud services like iCloud Photos, Mail, Contacts, Calendars & Bookmarks.
+Once you are signed-in to iCloud, you will see the option to enable Apple’s iCloud Drive service and also the option to make use of other iCloud related services like iCloud Photos, Mail, Contacts, Calendars & Bookmarks.

-iCloud Photos: Photos that you add to iCloud Photos folder on the computer will be automatically saved to iCloud and become accessible from iPhone.
+If you enable iCloud Photos, photos that you add to iCloud Photos folder on the computer will be automatically saved to iCloud and become accessible from your iPhone.

-Similarly, if iCloud Photos is enabled on your iPhone, Photos that you take on iPhone will be saved to iCloud and become accessible from the computer.
+If iCloud Photos is enabled on iPhone, photos that you take on iPhone will be saved to iCloud and become accessible on your computer.

-Mail, Contacts, and Calendars: Syncs Microsoft Outlook Mail, Contacts, and Calendars to iCloud.
+Similarly, you can enable Mail, Contacts, Calendars to sync Microsoft Outlook Mail, Contacts, and Calendars to iCloud.

 1. Download & Install iCloud for Windows